 Reiki ideology revolves around the theory that a natural life force energy—aka Japanese Ki; Chinese Qi (pronounced “chi”); Indian Prana—flows within and around all living creatures.
 This energy affects the functioning of the human body, mind, and spirit.
 Reiki’s goal is to ease tension and heal physical and psychological ailments by enabling the free flow of energy within the body.

-Unrestricted circulation of Ki ensures optimum health.
+Free circulation of Ki ensures optimum health.
 However, if Ki is blocked, this affects the equilibrium of bodily systems, leading to physical illness or psychological ailments.

 How Does It Work?

-Reiki healers channel positive energy through their hands to relax the body, flush out pollutants, and clear blockages that cause diseases and psychological imbalance.
+Reiki healers channel positive energy through their hands to relax the body, flush out pollutants, and clear blockages that cause diseases and psychological imbalances.
 They believe that when energy stagnates in the body, physical injury or psychological pain may occur.
 Other energy-related holistic therapies, such as acupuncture or acupressure, follow the same philosophy and laws of physics in that they realign the body’s energetic properties.

 What to Expect in a Session